Wrong EIN or EIN Error? Ultimate Guide to EINs

 “We are unable to provide you with an EIN.
 We apologize for the inconvenience but based on the information provided we are unable to provide you with an EIN through this online assistant.”

 This message is a lot vaguer than it needs to be.
-The EIN Reference Number 101 simply means that they’ve found an existing business entity with a name that’s the same as, or too similar to, your LLC name.
+The EIN Reference Number 101 simply means that they’ve found an existing business entity with a name that’s the same or too similar to your LLC name.

-This can happen because while the state you registered your LLC in doesn’t have a business with a similar name to yours, there is another one in another state.
+This can happen because while the state you registered your LLC in doesn’t have a business with a name similar to yours, there is one in another state.

-Don’t worry – you don’t need to change your LLC name to try and find an original name.
-All you need to do is apply for your EIN with Form SS-4, which you’ll need to do by mail (or fax, if you’re one of the few people who still have one!).
+If you’re wondering, “How do I resolve my EIN reference number 101?” don’t worry – you don’t need to change your LLC name to try and find an original one.
+All you need to do is apply for your EIN with Form SS-4, which you’ll need to do by mail (or fax, if you’re one of the few people who still has one!).
 Someone will review your information manually.
 Along with Form SS-4, you’ll need to send:

 EIN Reference Number 102: SSN/ITIN

-An EIN Reference Number 102 indicates your SSN (Social Security Number) or ITIN (Individual Taxpayer Identification Number) doesn’t match up with their records.
+An EIN Reference Number 102 indicates that your SSN (Social Security Number) or ITIN (Individual Taxpayer Identification Number) doesn’t match the IRS’s records.

 This is usually a quick fix – double-check the SSN or ITIN you’ve entered is correct.
 If you still get the 102 error, file Form SS-4 by mail so a real person can check the details for you.